SeamusRiley/seamusriley.github.io/_pages/tour.md

   - **Retro-futurism** - A functional artistic style with white or pastel finishes and massive, often curved forms
   - **New Formalism** - A functional artistic style with structurally modern buildings made into bright symmetrical forms.
 Often considered "romantic"
   - **Structural Expressionism** - A functional utiliarian style expressing structural components
-- **Post-Modern** - A catch-all descriptor for buildings that rebelled against the minimalism of the international style, but did not embody a new style.
+- **Post-Modern** - A catch-all descriptor for buildings that rebelled against the functionalism of the international style, but did not embody a new style.
 Championed by Robert Venturi who said "Less is a bore."
   - **Deconstructivism** - A formist materialist style defined by chaotic shapes.
 Standard sources will tell you that deconstructivism is not post-modern because it doesn't re-employ traditional elements, but I disagree.
 I think mish-mashes of classical elements and mish-mashes of modern elements are equally post-modern.
 - **Contemporary** - A catch-all descriptor for buildings made in the last generation or so
   - **High-Tech** - A functional utilitarian style expressing building systems